adriennepaquin/activerecord-yelp-exercises/README.md

 **Validations**

-- Restaurants need a name
+- Restaurants need a name DONE
-- Dishes need a name and a restaurant
+- Dishes need a name and a restaurant DONE
 - Tags need a name 3 characters or longer
 - Tag names can only be one word or two words, not more
-- Dishes can only have one of any particular tag
+- Dishes can only have one of any particular tag DONE

 **Seeds**